dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ## Override app configuration using the Azure Portal

-The **App Settings** area of the **Application settings** permits you to set environment variables for the app.
+App settings in the Azure Portal permit you to set environment variables for the app.
 Environment variables can be consumed by the [Environment Variables Configuration Provider](xref:fundamentals/configuration/index#environment-variables-configuration-provider).

 When an app setting is created or modified in the Azure Portal and the **Save** button is selected, the Azure App is restarted.
 The environment variable is available to the app after the service restarts.